-Bioinformatics, aka as computational biology, makes it possible for man to learn what could never be known or understood earlier.
+Bioinformatics, aka computational biology, makes it possible for us to learn what could never be known or understood earlier.
 In this case, the technology makes it possible for an international team of researchers to trace not only the origin but the ancestral tree of the newly discovered coronavirus.
 It was a massive computational quest with many challenges along the way.

 "Coronaviruses have genetic material that is highly recombinant, meaning different regions of the virus's genome can be derived from multiple sources," said author Maciej Boni, PhD, associate professor of biology at Pennsylvania State University, in a report in myScience.

 "This has made it difficult to reconstruct SARS-CoV-2's origins.
 You have to identify all the regions that have been recombining and trace their histories.
 To do that, we put together a diverse team with expertise in recombination, phylogenetic dating, virus sampling, and molecular and viral evolution."

 For a better look at just a few of the difficulties and the effort involved in tracing viruses back through time, watch this video.